Clergy Terms of Service Information

 17. Disciplinary, Capability and Grievance Procedures

 Your Statement of Particulars specifies the disciplinary, capability and grievance procedures that apply to your office.
 Further information is available from your Area Bishop or the Head of Human Resources.
+The Diocese’s Bullying and Harassment Policy is available here and includes information on safeguarding.

 Further details of the Codes of Practice and supporting advice that apply to the capability and grievance procedures, together with a link to the Clergy Discipline Measure, may be found on the Common Tenure website.